rbaxter1/redis-hackathon-2021/readme.md

 At this point, if you have expo installed on your mobile device, you can open it and scan the QR code.
 You may need to change the connection type to Tunnel.
 If you do not have expo installed on your Android or iPhone, then simply type w to launch the app in your browser.

-TIP: if you want to see debug out from the react native app, open your browser developer tools window.
+> **Tip**: If you want to see debug output from the react native app, open your browser's developer tools window.

 ## Architecture: